cloverdx/cloverdx-server-docker/README.md

 1. place the keystore in ``conf/serverKS.jks`` file in the mounted volume
 1. modify the file ``conf/jmx-conf.properties`` in the mounted volume
 1. publish the JMX ports (8686 and 8687 for Server Core) when running the container (e.g. ``docker run -p 8686:8686 p 8687:8687 ...``)

+## Stronger Cryptography

+Cryptography in CloverDX is used primarily for [Secure Parameters](https://doc.cloverdx.com/latest/server/secure-parameters.html#secure-parameters) and [Secure Configuration Properties](https://doc.cloverdx.com/latest/server/secure-configuration-properties.html).
+It is possible to use stronger cryptographic algorithms than those available in the JVM, by installing a custom JCE provider.
+We recommend using [Bouncy Castle](https://www.bouncycastle.org/).
+The steps below are a simplified version of our documentation, the only difference from non-Docker deployment is getting Bouncy Castle on classpath of the server.

+### Install Bouncy Castle

+* download Bouncy Castle JAR ( e.g. ``bcprov-jdk15on-162.jar`` from [here](https://www.bouncycastle.org/latest_releases.html))
+* get the JAR on server classpath - place it in ``tomcat-lib/`` in the mounted volume

+### Secure Configuration Properties

+*Secure configuration properties* are server's configuration properties that have encrypted values.
+Typically they are used to store credentials to the system database.

+* select Bouncy Castle as encryption provider and select the encryption algorithm - configure this via configuration properties:

+    ```properties
+    ...
+    security.config_properties.encryptor.providerClassName=org.bouncycastle.jce.provider.BouncyCastleProvider
+    security.config_properties.encryptor.algorithm=PBEWITHSHA256AND256BITAES-CBC-BC
+    ...
+    ```

+* use the same encryption provider and algorithm when using ``encrypt.sh`` tool (from our ``secure-cfg-tool.zip`` package) to encrypt the configuration property values:

+    ``encrypt.sh -a PBEWITHMD5AND256BITAES-CBC-OPENSSL -c org.bouncycastle.jce.provider.BouncyCastleProvider -l bcprov-jdk15on-149.jar``

+### Secure Parameters

+*Secure parameters* are graph parameters that have encrypted values.
+Typically they are used to store credentials used by jobs to connect to external systems and they prevent storage of the credentials in plain text.

+* select Bouncy Castle as encryption provider and select the encryption algorithm - configure this via configuration properties:

+    ```properties
+    ...
+    security.job_parameters.encryptor.algorithm=org.bouncycastle.jce.provider.BouncyCastleProvider
+    security.job_parameters.encryptor.providerClassName=PBEWITHSHA256AND256BITAES-CBC-BC
+    ...
+    ```

+* set the master password in Server Console (in *Configuration* > *Security* page)